chunkyguy/chunkyguy.github.io/_posts/2021-01-03-cpp-for-swift-devs.md

 auto str = ss.str();
 ```

-which can further be reduced to:
+which can then further be reduced to:

 ```cpp
 auto str = (ostringstream()<<"I have "<<apples<<" apples.").str();